abhijeetjuneja/iceAndFire/README.md

-# Website for the world of ice and fire
+# Angular JS website for the World of Ice and Fire
 This is my interface using json data about the world of ice and fire.It is based on the this api - anapioficeandfire.com.

 ## Getting Started